sachdevasushant/Isotonic/README.md

 # Isotonic

+	Interior point method for computing Isotonic Regression Part of the code for computing Isotonic regresstion Original code downloaded from https://github.com/sachdevasushant/Isotonic
+	Copyright (C) 2015 Rasmus Kyng, Anup Rao, Sushant Sachdeva

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 Interior point method for computing the Isotonic regression (under Euclidean norm) on arbitrary directed acyclic graphs.
 The code accompanies the paper 'Fast, Provable Algorithms for Isotonic Regression in all l_p-norms' at NIPS 2015

 This repository presently contains code for computing isotonic regression in directed acyclic graphs (DAG).
 The code is written in Matlab, and is meant to be called from Matlab.